jean-emmanuel/seq192/README.md

 ## Changes by Zig:
 ### OSC API:
-- [X] midi through
+- [X] midi through as a toggle
-- [ ] Create new clip?
+- [X] Create new clip?
-- [ ] Increase or decrease the clip's length, see https://github.com/jean-emmanuel/seq192/pull/16/commits/3aed2b02ffa898f5d8ed2ed29dd6a17ccd06c80e
+- [X] Increase or decrease the clip's length, see https://github.com/jean-emmanuel/seq192/pull/16/commits/3aed2b02ffa898f5d8ed2ed29dd6a17ccd06c80e
-- [ ] Change the bus and channel
+- [X] Change the bus and channel

 ### 3rd-party app to connect my MIDI controller to Seq192:
 Written probably first in Pd, then eventually in Python or mididings: